 Goldhawk Diploma | L6 | Summer

-A course unique to John Lyon and named after a notable former pupil, the Goldhawk Diploma sees all Sixth Form students complete six components alongside their core academic programme: Employability, preparing students for the workplace; Super-curricular, inspiring students to be independent, self-motivated and curious learners; Extra-curricular, encouraging students to engage in a range of activities, nurturing passion and developing character, enabling boys to flourish as well rounded, happy individuals; Leadership, inspiring students to act as role models and become student ambassadors; Life Skills, promoting wellbeing, instilling resilience and developing soft skills in boys; Community, inspiring students to act with integrity and compassion.
-This Co-Curricular Programme session for Lower Sixth students in Summer Term allows boys the chance to work on their diploma.
+A course unique to John Lyon and named after a notable former pupil, the Goldhawk Diploma sees all Sixth Form students complete six components alongside their core academic programme: Employability, preparing students for the workplace; Super-curricular, inspiring students to be independent, self-motivated and curious learners; Extra-curricular, encouraging students to engage in a range of activities, nurturing passion and developing character, enabling students to flourish as well rounded, happy individuals; Leadership, inspiring students to act as role models and become student ambassadors; Life Skills, promoting wellbeing, instilling resilience and developing soft skills in students; Community, inspiring students to act with integrity and compassion.
+This Co-Curricular Programme session for Lower Sixth students in Summer Term allows students the chance to work on their diploma.